TechieCV

 There’s a ton of mixed advice on the internet when it comes to the usefulness of a Profile Summary.
 Many even suggest removing it entirely, notably for junior profiles which include less content to sum up.

 This sounds like logical advice, but it shows a lack of understanding of how recruiters actually work.
-Such recommendations ignore the true purpose of the Profile Summary.
+These recommendations ignore the true purpose of the Profile Summary.

 Most think that the Profile Summary is there to provide a shorter version of your experience.
 I don't blame them: after all it’s in the name… and it would be the case if you were writing an essay or a literary piece.
 But it isn’t true for a resume.